ajschumacher/so_tense_very_flow_wow/README.md

 ## <tf.Tensor 'Const:0' shape=() dtype=float32>
 ```

 Note that this _doesn't_ tell us what that number _is_!
-To evaluate
-`input_value` and get its numerical value out, we need to create a
-"session" where graph operations can be evaluated and then explicitly
+To get the numerical value of `input_value`, we need to create a "session" to evaluate graph operations.
+Only then we can expliciatly ask to evaluate `input_value` and get its numerical value out.
-ask to evaluate `input_value`.

 ```python
 >>> sess = tf.Session()